armandfardeau/dinghy-ffv4/content/en/docs/chronologies/mast_grabbing.md

 ---
-title: "Mast grabbing"
+title: Taking the mast
 weight: 5
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/docs/chronologies/resalage"
+  - "/docs/chronologies"
+  - "/docs/chronologies/dematage"
 ---
-# Taking the mast

 In some cases (crew too light and tired, need to go fast...) it is necessary to help a boat to resalt by lifting its mast from the water.